EJEHardenberg/timecatcher/readme.md

 in the .tc directory.
 This is where all the current tasks worked on for the day are stored.

+Within the .tc directory is a file called current which contains information about the current task being worked on.
+The file contains the location of the starting as well as the ending file.
+The difference between these two files (and any pause files)  is used to calculate any information about the task at all.

 Compiling and verifying the program
 -----------------------------------------------------------------------